ShivaniSharma11/GamaeProject/1_Requirements/Readme.md

 # SWOT ANALYSIS
 ![](https://github.com/ShivaniSharma11/ShivaniProject/blob/master/Images/Swot.png)

+# Define the System
+  Project for COVID-19 Diagnosis

 # 4W's and 1'H
 ## Who:
 This project can be used in hospitals which will give a relief to doctors and saves the time of doctors as well patients.